CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Infinite Array Implementation

 \section{Infinite Array Implementation}

 The \sqs{} framework is built on an infinite array, the cells of which are processed in sequential order.
-To emulate this infinite array, we maintain a linked list of segments, each containing a fixed number of cells {---} we repeat the illustration of the structure from Section~\ref{sec:basic} in Figure~\ref{fig:segments2}.
-Each segment in the list has a unique id and can be seen as a node in a Michael-Scott queue~\cite{michael1996simple}.
-With this, we can maintain the cells that are in the current active range (between \texttt{resumeIdx} and \texttt{suspendIdx}) and access them similarly to an array.
-Specifically, we change the current working segment once every \texttt{SEGM\_SIZE} operations, where \texttt{SEGM\_SIZE} is the number of cells stored in each segment.
+To emulate this infinite array, we follow the approach behind the implementation of the channels in Kotlin~\cite{channels_kotlin}, maintaining a linked list of cell segments, each containing a fixed number of cells, as illustrated in Figure~\ref{fig:segments2} (we repeat the illustration of the structure from Section~\ref{sec:basic}).

+Each segment has a unique id and can be seen as a node in a Michael-Scott queue~\cite{michael1996simple}.
+Following this structure, we maintain only those cells that are in the currently active range (between \texttt{resumeIdx} and \texttt{suspendIdx}) and access them similarly to an array.
+Specifically, we change the current working segment once every \texttt{SEGM\_SIZE} operations, where \texttt{SEGM\_SIZE} is the number of cells in each segment.

-First, in Subsection~\ref{subsec:app:infarr:basic}, we discuss the basic solution without cancellation and, thus, segment removal support.
-After that, we extend this algorithm to support the full requirements in Subsection~\ref{subsec:app:infarr:cancellation}.
+Despite conceptual simplicity, the implementation of this structure is non-trivial, as shown in~\cite{channels_kotlin}.
+In this section, we discuss the implementation details and the required changes to the CQS algorithm, providing the formal proofs in Appendix~\ref{sec:proofs}.
+We highlight that the infinite array implementation is not a part of our contribution, but providing all the technical details is necessary to make this paper self-contained and deliver formal proofs.